AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 Summarized below are the continuous improvements for maintenance release 13665, which was publicly released on September 27th, 2023.
 This maintenance release replaces release 13420.

-2023.9.0 Feature Activation provides the full feature set for this maintenance release.
+2023.10.0 Feature Activation provides the full feature set for this maintenance release.
 See the [Experience Manager Releases Roadmap](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/update-releases-roadmap.html) for more information.

 ### Enhancements {#enhancements-13665}

-* Various improvements in the Content Fragment APIs
+* Various improvements in the Content Fragment APIs.
-* ASSETS-26713: Assets Dashboard: New Experience UI Dashboard now reachable from Touch UI
+* ASSETS-26713: Assets Dashboard: New Experience UI Dashboard now reachable from Touch UI.
-* SITES-11206: Content Fragments: Search API for Content Fragments
+* SITES-11206: Content Fragments: Search API for Content Fragments.
-* SITES-11262: Content Fragments: Button to switch to the new Content Fragment Editor
+* SITES-11262: Content Fragments: Button to switch to the new Content Fragment Editor.
-* SITES-15447: Core Components: Release of version 2.23.4
+* SITES-15447: Core Components: Release of version 2.23.4.

 ### Fixed Issues {#fixed-issues-13665}